 Speaking of customer support’s specifics, being unable to hear colleagues’ work, a new agent may struggle to pick the communication style and get used to the tools.

 Emotional connection with colleagues can also be an issue.
 It is harder to start sharing ideas when you cannot track the other person’s body language.

-Customer support reps work with sensitive data like clients’ phone numbers, financial records, company internal regulations.
+Customer support reps work with sensitive data like clients’ phone numbers, financial records, and company internal regulations.
 Signing an NDA with your employees and keeping an eye on them following your security standards helps to avoid data leakages through someone’s fault.

 On the other hand, you can’t be sure that your employees always use secure networks.
-An office usually comes with an established, well-protected network, and you know for sure everyone in your team is using it.
+An office usually comes with an established, well-protected network, and you know for sure everyone on your team is using it.